-- 7.3.1 In accordance with the Code, the Head of Finance, Performance and Asset Management is responsible for reporting to the Cabinet not less than two times in each financial year (with a caveat that further reports are taken to Cabinet at other times if there is an exception to the Treasury Strategy during the quarter) on the activities of the treasury management operation and on the exercise of his/her delegated treasury management powers.
+- 7.3.1 In accordance with the Code, the Head of Finance, Performance and Asset Management is responsible for reporting to the Cabinet not less than four times in each financial year on the activities of the treasury management operation and on the exercise of his/her delegated treasury management powers.
 One such report will comprise an annual report on treasury management for presentation by 30th June of the succeeding financial year. - 7.3.2 Also, in accordance with the Code, the Cabinet must agree the Council's policy and strategy statement on treasury management for the forthcoming financial year.
 This statement will need to incorporate, amongst other things, the strategy on borrowing, investment and managing cash flow, approved methods of raising finance and approved sources of borrowing.